block/goose-mobile/README.md

 ```

 Goose Mobile will discover and make use of that - note the finer details of this contract/interface will be changing of course!

+## Contributing

+We welcome contributions to Goose Mobile!
+Whether you're fixing bugs, adding new features, improving documentation, or creating extensions, your efforts are greatly appreciated.

+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on Block Open Source